NY 28 North Sign NY Route 28: Central Adirondack Trail

-The East-West Route of NYRoutes.com from February, 2003
+The East-West Site of NYRoutes.com from February, 2003

 From the Adirondack Northway, I-87 to the New York State Thruway, I-90